Wolfsauge/async_summarize/README.md

 # Approach

-For now, this script uses the _hierarchical merging_ approach, similar to the descriptions in the paper "BooookScore: A systematic exploration of book-length summarization in the era of LLMs" by Yapei Chang, Kyle Lo, Tanya Goyal, Mohit Iyyer, [PDF](https://arxiv.org/pdf/2310.00785.pdf).
+For now, this script uses a simplified and badly implemented version of the _hierarchical merging_ approach, similar to the descriptions in the paper "BooookScore: A systematic exploration of book-length summarization in the era of LLMs" by Yapei Chang, Kyle Lo, Tanya Goyal, Mohit Iyyer, [PDF](https://arxiv.org/pdf/2310.00785.pdf).

 The following figure, from page 3 of this paper, is showing the main steps of the algorithm in the _left_ diagram.